asmove/quindim/README.md

 # Robotics4fun

-This is a homemade robotics library made using well-known literature on Robotics with thustworthy literature.
+This is a homemade robotics library made using well-known literature on Robotics with trustworthy literature.
 Don't trust it much, it is a WIP and contributions are welcome.
 In case you are interested on a more mature material, take a look at http://petercorke.com/wordpress/toolboxes/robotics-toolbox :)

 # Installation